gamalsobih/alx-system_engineering-devops/0x07-networking_basics/README.md

 ## Description

 This project in the System engineering & DevOps ― Networking series is about:
-* OSI model concepts and fundamentals
+I model concepts and fundamentals
 * LAN concepts, usage and geographical size
 * WAN concepts, usage and geographical size
 * What is the Internet